michaelboyles/wk-context/README.md

 ## To do

-Add preference(s) for which levels are queried
+Add preference for filtering only items already studied Add vertical mode
-Add preference for filtering only items already studied
+Handle correct/incorrect somehow